 The first ever Tourism board I worked with was GoaTourismBoard, and it was when they were organising an annual blogging event, inviting a group of bloggers from across the world, to stay with them for almost a fortnight, and participate in different activities.
 Though my reach was not enough to what they’re looking for, they still offered me a sponsored HotAirBallooning ride and other activities, because they had space to fit-in another blogger – any extra exposure was good for them.

 Now that I already have a Tourism Board under my clientele list, finding small sponsors have become easier.
-And as far as I believe, it is because of GoaTourismBoard that I’ve managed to gain sponsorships from the Basil Tourism Board (in Switzerland) and German Tourism Board.
+And as far as I believe, it is because of GoaTourismBoard that I’ve managed to gain sponsorships from the tourism boards of Basel (in Switzerland), Frankfurt and Stuttgart (in Germany), Vienna (in Australia) and Budapest (in Hungary).

 4. Give Blogging Some Time